-- 1. Notify supervisor of: - Date, time, place and duration of assignment - Time of close of assignment - The specific time when the supervisor (or on call service) should phone if they have not received a phone call from the lone worker - Phone number of nearest police stations (999 or 101) - All contact telephone numbers - 2.
-Immediately prior to meeting the service user, staff member should contact their supervisor and confirm the above details. - 3.
-Ensure that for the duration of the meeting their mobile phone is charged, switched on and receiving a signal. - 4.
-Immediately after the meeting is finished, contact the supervisor or oncall service to confirm that the meeting is finished.

-Deafblind Scotland On call Service number is 07715421388
+- 1. Notify supervisor of:

+- Date, time, place and duration of assignment

+- Time of close of assignment

+• The specific time when the identified colleague should phone if they have not received a phone call from the lone worker

+- Phone number of nearest police stations (999 or 101) - All contact telephone numbers

+2. Immediately prior to meeting the service user, contact the identified colleague and confirm the above details.

+3. Ensure that for the duration of the meeting their mobile phone is charged, switched on and receiving a signal.

+4. Immediately after the meeting is finished, contact their colleague and confirm that the meeting is finished.

+The identified colleague should:

+1. Retain written information on the location, duration and specific contact times for the period of lone working

+2. Ensure that for the duration of that period their mobile phone is charged, switched on and receiving a signal.